 This third colorway is decorated entirely in matte finish gold rather than the mix of matte and glossy shown above.

-Cybis also made this sign in a “mini” version as well, although it’s not known whether it also came in a gold-decorated version.
+Cybis also made this sign in a “mini” version as well, as a free gift for those who joined their Collectors Society in 1997 and paid the $55 membership fee.
+Oddly it does not coordinate with the white/gold color scheme of the club, nor does it have any special marks which all the other club pieces have.
 This downsized/mini sign is only about 2.5″ high and the back says just Trenton N.J. due to lack of space.
 It is shown next to the standard size version for comparison.

 The usage years of this last sign are unknown but it may have coexisted with the others during the late 1980s or very early 1990s.
 It is made of a single piece of white plastic molded into an L shape that ‘sits upon’ the short end.
 The Cybis logo and “Trenton, New Jersey” are screenprinted onto the front in gold; the rest of the sign is plain.
 From the photo is appears that the material may be very slightly opaque.
 The size was not provided but judging by the size of the item it was next to in the photo, a height of about 3.5″ and a width of between 4″ and 4.5″ would be a fair guess.
 This screen printed plastic sign is the only one I have seen that was not made of porcelain.